CarlG96/ultima-gym/README.md

 <img src="README-pictures/our-personal-training-team.png">

 * The Contact Section Banner and the Contact Intro
-    * The Contact Section Banner is similar to the Services Section Banner in its appearance except underneath it is the Contact Intro in this case.
+    * The Contact Section Banner is similar to the Services Section Banner in its appearance except underneath it is the Contact Intro.
     * The Contact Intro introduces the user to the Contact Section, displaying white text on an orange background and asking them to contact Ultima Gym either by phone or by completing the sign-up form below.
     * The Contact Section consists of three separate areas (Sign-up Form, Opening Times Table and Prices Table), for larger screen sizes they are arranged horizontally but for smaller screen sizes they are displayed vertically one after another so they fit the screen.